enso-org/hiring-tasks/rust/borrow_error.md

 fn main(){}
 ```

-It does not compile.
-Rustc reports the following error:
+It does not compile, with `rustc` reporting the following error:

 ```
 error[E0499]: cannot borrow `*self` as mutable more than once at a time